 Plan to Ensure Compliance

-Plan for how your business will handle all of the rules and regulations associated with the new location.
+Plan for how your business will handle all of the rules and regulations associated with new market entry and international staffing.
 Delegating duties to specific employees and creating a calendar of when tasks must be completed will help to ensure compliance.

 Communicate New Practices

 As with any business, communication is key.
 Implementation of new practices and plans should be communicated to employees in these new facilities abroad.
 Many businesses will even implement global compliance training for employees.